 What is the legal limit for BAC?

-The legal BAC limit for a DUI is .08 in every state in the U.S, except Utah, were it is .05.
+The legal BAC limit for a DUI is .08 in every state in the U.S, except Utah, where it is .05.
 However, impairment begins at much lower levels.
-A good guide to to the effects of various BAC levels can be found here, courtesy of the National Highway Traffic Administration.
+A good guide to the effects of various BAC levels can be found here, courtesy of the National Highway Traffic Administration.

 Someone who has a .10 BAC has a 0.10% of total alcohol volume in their blood.
 That may not seem like much, but even .10 BAC is a lot of alcohol for the body to absorb.
 It takes much less to be intoxicated.